 - Pink – salmon, peach, orient pink, shell pink, azalea pink, coral pink, Venetian pink, french rose, porcelain rose, delft rose, empire rose

 - Purple – beetroot purple, maroon, petunia purple, imperial purple, royal purple, amethyst violet

 - Lilac – mauve, heliotrope, lilac, and lavender

 And the list goes on!
 Plus, dahlias can also come in blends (two or more colors combined), bicolored (the ground color is tipped with another color), and variegated (ground color is striped or splashed with another color).

-Orchid Republic offers customizable floral subscription packages and same day flower delivery in Los Angeles and Orange County.
+Orchid Republic also offers customizable floral subscription packages and same-day flower delivery in Los Angeles and Orange County.